The latest medical research on Addiction Medicine

 The research magnet gathers the latest research from around the web, based on your specialty area.
-Below you will find a sample of some of the most recent articles from reputable medical journals about anesthesiology gathered by our medical AI research bot.
+Below you will find a sample of some of the most recent articles from reputable medical journals about addiction medicine gathered by our medical AI research bot.

 The selection below is filtered by medical specialty.
 Registered users get access to the Plexa Intelligent Filtering System that personalises your dashboard to display only content that is relevant to you.

 Making smoking history: temporal changes in support for a future smoking ban and increasing taxes in the general population of Denmark.Tobacco Control

 An end date for smoking has been adopted in several countries and is now being discussed by governments all over the world.
 However, little is known about temporal changes in citizens' support for a future smoking ban.

 To examine temporal changes in support for a future smoking ban and for increasing taxes on tobacco in Denmark, and to explore whether these changes differ across sex, age, educational attainment, smoking status and between smokers with/without intention to quit.